 WordPress is developed based on themes and plugin architecture.
-This makes the WordPress #1 choice for any web developer and even a noob.
-The plugins unlock all the barriers to use WordPress to the full extent and also mold per needs.
+WordPress is the #1 choice for any web developer and even a noob.
+The plugins unlock all the barriers to using WordPress to the full extent and also mold per needs.

-Say suppose, if you want to add any extra feature that is not readily available in WordPress, then you can search and install any community-developed plugin from the WordPress Plugins repository.
-You even can develop your own plugin and install it.
+Suppose you want to add any extra feature that is not readily available in WordPress, then you can search and install any community-developed plugin from the WordPress Plugins repository.
+You even can develop your plugin and install it.

 Most of the plugins available in the repository are Freemium.
 This means you can use certain features for free.
 However, if you need any advanced options, you may need to upgrade and buy a premium version.

-While WordPress Plugins are great, but also have some caveat.
-If you install too many of the plugins, then it might severely affect the performance, speed, and may also result in server issues.
+While WordPress Plugins are great, but also have some caveats.
+If you install too many plugins, it might severely affect the performance and speed and result in server issues.

-It’s is strongly recommended to keep the Plugins at the limit, and install only those that are absolutely required.
-If there are any plugins that you no longer need, just deactivate and delete it from the WordPress blog.
+Keeping the Plugins at the limit is strongly recommended, and installing only those required.
+If there are any plugins that you no longer need, deactivate and delete them from the WordPress blog.

 WordPress Basic Plugins

-These are some of my personal basic WordPress Plugins that I think will be useful for everyone.
+These are some of my essential WordPress Plugins that will be useful for everyone.

 However, this doesn’t mean you should restrict to these only.
-If you find any alternative best option, then please feel free to drop below comment — I will be happy to test and update the list if required.
+If you find any alternative best options, please feel free to drop them below comment — I will be happy to test and update the list if required.

-This plugin comes pre-installed in WordPress and one of the best for spam comment protection.
-The WordPress blog attracts lots of spammers and these spambots are smart enough to bypass comment’s security setup.
+This plugin comes pre-installed in WordPress and is one of the best for spam comment protection.
+The WordPress blog attracts many spammers, and these spambots are clever enough to bypass comment’s security setup.

-With the Akismet plugin, these spam comments are recognized within WordPress and automatically marked as Spam.
+The Akismet plugin recognizes these spam comments within WordPress and is automatically marked as Spam.
 Thus reducing your workload to manage the comments and mark each spammy comment as a SPAM.

-Follow the steps below to configure Akismet Anti-Spam plugin:
+Follow the steps below to configure the Akismet Anti-Spam plugin:

 - Install and Active the Plugin in your WordPress CMS

-- Access Akismet site to get started with Personal for free
+- Access the Akismet site to get started with Personal for free

-- Register on WordPress.com website or login if you already have an account
+- Register on the WordPress.com website or log in if you already have an account

 - Generate an API key

-- Copy and paste the API key in your WordPress Akismet setup page
+- Copy and paste the API key into your WordPress Akismet setup page

 - Save the settings

-The plugin will make all the irrelevant comments which you can see under the “Spam” bucket in comments tabs.
-You can visit the Spam section and wipe out all on a single button click.
+The plugin will make all the irrelevant comments you can see under the “Spam” bucket in the comments tabs.
+You can visit the Spam section and wipe out all with a single button click.

-WordPress was super excited about this upgrade, however, most the bloggers and business owners we not comfortable switching to this.
+WordPress was super excited about this upgrade; however, most bloggers and business owners we not comfortable switching to this.
 They still wanted to have the old traditional editor.

-Hence, along with the collaboration, with few community developers, they introduce this sweet plugin called Classic Editor.
+Hence, along with collaborating with a few community developers, they introduced this sweet plugin called Classic Editor.

 Follow the steps to install and configure the Classic Editor plugin.

-- Search and Install the Classic Editor from WordPress plugin repository
+- Search and Install the Classic Editor from the WordPress plugin repository

-- Active the plugin from Installed Plugins menu
+- Active the plugin from the Installed Plugins menu

 - Navigate to Settings > Writing tab in WordPress Dashboard

-- Select the Default editor for all user to Classic Editor
+- Select the Default editor for all users to Classic Editor

 - Next, based on your personal preference — Allow users to switch editors to either Yes or No

-If you select Yes in step #5, then you or any of the registered users can switch between Classic or Block editor option from User Profile page under Users tab.
+If you select Yes in step #5, you or any registered users can switch between the Classic or Block editor option from the User Profile page under the Users tab.

 If you’re running a blog or a business website using WordPress, you need to have a contact page where the user will be able to send the contact request form.

-WordPress readily does not have the feature to create a contact us from, that’s where the Contact Form 7 plugin becomes a savior.
+WordPress readily does not have the feature to create a contact us form.
+That’s where the Contact Form 7 plugin becomes a savior.
 All you need is to configure the contact form and copy the shortcode into a Page.

-Follow the below steps to configure the Contact Form 7 plugin and publish in a page:
+Follow the below steps to configure the Contact Form 7 plugin and publish it on a page:

 - Search and install Contact Form 7 from the plugin repository

-- Activate the Plugin in WordPress — a new Contact menu will be added into dashboard
+- Activate the Plugin in WordPress — it will add a new Contact menu to the dashboard

 - Under the Contact menu, hit on Add New tab